operational-co/operational.co/readme.md

 ## How to use Operational?

-Right now there are two ways to use Operational:
+There are two ways to use Operational:

 - Join the waitlist on [Discord](https://discord.gg/QmfGeMGM)
 - Self-host [Operational](https://operational.co/selfhosted)